StanzaOrg/slm/README.md

 To publish a `poet` package, use `poet publish`.
 For now, you must also have set an upstream (for example, by using `git branch -u <upstream-repo-url>`) for the branch you are on.
 You must also be in a clean state (no outstanding changes). `poet` will `git tag` the current version (as specified in your `poet.toml`) and then push it to your upstream.

 To clean a `poet` package, use `poet clean`.
 This removes any fetched dependencies and clears your build cache.

+# Caveats

+Packages that use `poet` must be built using `poet build`, and cannot be built using `stanza build`.
+Attempting to do so will most likely result in various compile errors due to the build system not pulling in packages from your dependencies.
+This is in part due to the fact that the Stanza build system is not capable of fetching packages (like `poet build`), but also because a `poet`-compatible `stanza.proj` does not reference the main `.poet/stanza.proj` or `stanza.proj` files from dependent packages in any way.
+This is mostly not an issue in practice, but something to be aware of if you run into this issue.